OhGreat/evolutionary_algorithms/README.md

 ### Creating your own evaluation functions

 To create your own evaluation function you can extend the `Evaluate` class on the `Evaluation.py` file in the `classes` folder.
-Each evaluation class should have at least the __init__ and __call__ methods defined to work properly.
+Each evaluation class should have at least the __call__ methods defined to work properly.

 ## Future Work

-- add more optimization problems
+- ~~add more optimization problems~~
 - implement CMA-ES mutation strategy
 - ~~implement One Fifth rule~~
-- implement the upsampling strategy
+- implement upsampling strategy
 - ~~implement more recombination types~~
 - add possibility to use IOH experimenter